 Now that Android phone cameras are punching up with better hardware and software, you can take stunning photographs like a DSLR camera.
 This guide will teach you how to unlock the features in your Android phone, frame your shots and make share-worthy photographs that look highly professional.

 Whether it’s spectacular scenery while on vacation, your favorite people or anything in between, keep reading for tips and tricks to help you capture the best photos possible on your Android phone.

 1. Basic tips before you start taking photos

-Before you can flip into photography mode, there are a few things we should get in order first.
+Before you can flip into photography mode, we should get a few things in order first.
 Do these quick setup tips so you can focus on the fun part without running into problems.

 Clean your camera lens with a microfiber cloth

 Microfiber cloths are excellent because they won’t scratch lenses.
 Wipe down your lens for 10 seconds to clear any dust or debris.
 Always store your phone in a case or bag that minimizes the risk of scratching the lens.

 Your camera specs will impact what type of photos you can take.
 Find out what megapixel (MP) resolution it takes pictures in and if it has a high dynamic range (HDR).
 Optical zoom will also be helpful; digital zoom is not.
 You’ll find the specs in your phone’s manual.
 Don’t have it on hand?
 Tap or click for thousands of free manuals online.